OpenGovAfrica/.github/profile/README.md

 ---

 Thank you for contributing to **Open Gov Africa - Office of The Citizens**.
-Together for a more transparent and accountable governance system across Africa.
+Let's work together for a more transparent and accountable governance system across Africa.